How to Find a Rental in a Tight Market

 When the market is competitive, it can be tempting to jump at the first place you really like.
 You need to be sure you can afford the costs, though, says LifeHacker.com — including the deposit, rent and moving costs.
 By setting a budget, you’ll likely search for what you know you can afford, rather than simply what’s available.

-According to the Department of Housing and Urban Development, a general rule of thumb is to keep your housing expenses to about 30 percent of your income.
+According to The Balance, a general rule of thumb is to keep your housing expenses to about 30 percent of your income.
 When setting your budget, calculate one-third of your monthly income (after taxes and other deductions) to get an idea of what you can afford.

 Remember to stick with your budget, and be sure to resist the temptation of an upgrade for just a little more per month.
 While a place with granite countertops or an extra bathroom may be tempting, the extra money on rent each month can add up quickly.